zoltan-baba/devcenter-wip/docs/ios/code-signing.md

     during the IPA export.
 If you run `codesigndoc` after you exported an `.ipa` from Xcode, `codesigndoc` will able to collect all the files.

+### iOS manual provisioning

-Once you have the `.p12` and Provisioning Profiles collected by `codesigndoc`, upload these files to your app on [bitrise.io](https://www.bitrise.io).
+Once you have the `.p12` and Provisioning Profiles collected by `codesigndoc`, upload the files to your app on [bitrise.io](https://www.bitrise.io).

-__Code signing files can be uploaded to [bitrise.io](https://www.bitrise.io) in the app's Workflow Editor__, under the `Code signing & Files` section of the editor.
+1. Open your app on your `Dashboard`.

+2. Select the `Workflow Editor` tab.

+3. Select the `Code Signing` tab.

+4. Add the Provisioning Profile files and the .p12 files in the `Add Provisioning Profile(s)` and the `Add the private key (.p12) for signing` fields, respectively.

-There's only one more thing you have to do: if you want to store your code signing files on [bitrise.io](https://www.bitrise.io), __please make sure that you have the `Certificate and profile installer` step in your app's workflow!__
+5. Make sure you have the `Certificate and profile installer` step in your app's Workflow.
+You can check it on the `Workflow` tab of the `Workflow Editor`.
-That's the step which downloads and installs the Certificate (.p12) file(s) and the Provisioning Profile file(s) from [bitrise.io](https://www.bitrise.io).

 !!! note "Troubleshooting: missing Distribution signing files"
-    If `codesigndoc` would not pick up one or more distribution .p12 / Provisioning Profile, you can export those manually (.p12 from `Keychain Access` app, Provisioning Profiles from [Apple Developer Portal](https://developer.apple.com/)), just like you would when you transfer these files between Macs.
+    If `codesigndoc` does not pick up one or more distribution .p12 files and/or Provisioning Profile(s), you can export those manually (.p12 from `Keychain Access` app, Provisioning Profiles from [Apple Developer Portal](https://developer.apple.com/)), just like you would when you transfer these files between Macs.

-    But, __even if `codesigndoc` would not find all the files, you should upload all the files collected by `codesigndoc`!__
+    But __even if `codesigndoc` does not find all the files, you should upload all the files collected by `codesigndoc`!__
+    The base files collected by `codesigndoc` are essential for your project's code signing: without those it's not possible to create a signed IPA for the project!

+### iOS auto provisioning for Xcode projects

+You can use iOS automatic provisioning to automatically generate the required Provisioning Profiles for your project.

+Once you have the `.p12` and Provisioning Profiles collected by `codesigndoc`, upload the .p12 files to your app on [bitrise.io](https://www.bitrise.io) and use the `iOS Auto Provisioning` step to manage Provisioning Profiles. `iOS Auto Provision` will generate the desired profiles and `Xcode Archive & Export for iOS` will search for these Provisioning Profiles.
+The iOS Auto Provision step will include the uploaded certificates in the managed profiles: the best option is to upload one Development and the Distribution Codesign Identity from the team you want to use to manage your profiles.

+Before setting up automatic provisioning in your workflow, make sure that:

+* you have at least __Admin__ role in the developer portal team.
+* your Apple Developer account is connected to bitrise.io.
+* Apple Developer Portal integration to your Bitrise project is enabled.

+!!! note "Xcode Automatically manage signing option"
+    The `iOS Auto Provisioning` step can automatically manage profiles even if the iOS project uses Xcode's _Automatically manage signing_ option, introduced in Xcode 8.
+The step can detect if the provided iOS project uses _Automatically manage signing_ option or not.
+If the project uses the new signing option the step makes sure that the test devices registered on Bitrise are also registered on the Developer Portal.
+Then it will download the Xcode managed profiles which are needed to sign your project and will install them together with the provided certificates.

+1. Open your app on your `Dashboard`.

+2. Select the `Workflow Editor` tab.

+3. Select the `Code Signing` tab.

+4. Add the .p12 files in the `Add the private key (.p12) for signing` field.

+5. Make sure you have the `iOS Auto Provisioning` step in your app's Workflow.
+You can check it on the `Workflow` tab of the `Workflow Editor`.

+6. Fill the required inputs of the step.
+  * `The Developer Portal team id` - find this on the [Membership Details page of your Apple Developer Portal account](https://developer.apple.com/account/#/membership)
+  * `Distribution type` - make sure its value matches the value of the `Select method for export` input in the `Xcode Archive & Export for iOS step`.
+  * `Scheme` - you can restrict which targets to process.

+6. Make sure that you do __NOT__ have the `Certificate and profile installer` step in your Workflow.
+If you have both `iOS Auto Provisioning` and `Certificate and profile installer` steps in your Workflow, your build will fail.

+!!! note "Troubleshooting: missing Distribution signing files"
+    If `codesigndoc` does not pick up one or more distribution .p12 files, you can export those manually from the `Keychain Access` app, just like you would when you transfer these files between Macs.

+    But __even if `codesigndoc` does not find all the files, you should upload all the files collected by `codesigndoc` - except the Provisioning Profile files!__
-    The base files collected by `codesigndoc` are essential for your project's code signing, without those it's not possible to create a signed IPA for the project!
+    The base files collected by `codesigndoc` are essential for your project's code signing: without those it's not possible to create a signed IPA for the project!

-### Configure Xcode Archive to create the signed IPA
+### Configure the appropriate Xcode Archive step to create the signed IPA

-Once you have all your code signing files [collected](#collect-the-required-files-with-codesigndoc), and you have the `Certificate and profile installer` and the `Xcode Archive` steps in the workflow, you can start a build and get a signed IPA.
+Once you have all your code signing files [collected](#collect-the-required-files-with-codesigndoc), and you have the `Certificate and profile installer` and the `Xcode Archive & Export for iOS` or the `Xcode Archive for Mac` steps in the workflow, you can start a build and get a signed IPA.

-If you use Xcode 8 automatic code signing, the generated IPA by default will be a development signed IPA.
+If you use Xcode 8/9 automatic code signing, the generated IPA by default will be a development signed IPA.
 If you use Manual code signing, the default code signing type will be what you set in your Xcode project for the Scheme/Configuration.

-To specify a distribution code signing type, all you have to do is:
+You can specify a distribution code signing type for either iOS or Mac apps.

-1. select the `Xcode Archive for iOS` (or in case of a Mac app, the `Xcode Archive for Mac`) step in the app's Workflow Editor
+1. Make sure you have either the `Xcode Archive for iOS` or the `Xcode Archive for Mac` step in the app's Workflow Editor, depending on your project type.
+Select your step.

-1. set the `Select method for export` input of the step to the type of code signing you want to use (`app-store`, `ad-hoc`, `enterprise`, ...)
+1. Set the `Select method for export` input of the step to the type of code signing you want to use.

+  If you use automatic provisioning, make sure it matches the value of the `Distribution type` input of the `iOS Auto Provisioning` step.
+The options are:
+  * `auto-detect` - please note that this option is deprecated and will be removed.
+We do not recommend using it.
+It selects the export method based on the Provisioning Profile embedded into the generated Xcode archive, and __NOT__ based on the uploaded codesigning files.
+  * `app-store`
+  * `ad-hoc`
+  * `enterprise`
+  * `development`.

-1. save the Workflow, and start a new build
+1. Save the Workflow, and start a new build.

 That's all.
 Xcode will auto select the right signing files based on your project's Bundle ID and Team ID settings, and the Export Method you set.